-You may have heard about schizophrenia in passing, but do you know what that means?
-Schizophrenia is a long-term and serious mental health issue which impacts a person’s thoughts, feelings, and actions.
+You may have heard about schizophrenia, but do you know what that means?
+Schizophrenia is a long-term and serious mental health issue.
+It impacts a person’s thoughts, feelings and actions.

-• Sudden and restless body movements• Hearing, seeing, feeling, smelling, or even tasting things that are not real• Believing things that are not real (thinking you are being followed)
+• Hearing, seeing, feeling, smelling or even tasting things that are not real

-• Trouble making up their mind• Trouble focusing or paying attention• Trouble using what is learned right after learning it
+• Trouble using what is learned right after learning it

-How can I help someone I know with schizophrenia?
+How can I help someone?
 Caring for and supporting a loved one with schizophrenia can be hard.
-It can be tough to know how to react to someone whose symptoms you may not fully understand.
+It can be tough to know how to react to someone whose symptoms you may not fully grasp.

 Do you have any further questions?
 If so, reach out to us at BHQualityImprovement@bcbsok.com about schizophrenia or any other mental health conditions?

 ReferenceNational Institute of Mental Health